xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ```

 #### (c) Multilayer Perceptron
-We build a Multilayer Perceptron Model and use all the possible feature combinations of this model to do the training and testing.
+We build a multilayer perceptron model and use all the possible feature combinations of this model to do the training and testing.
 We calculate the training and testing accuracies and order them by training accuracy.
 ```python
 MLP = MLPClassifier(solver='adam', activation = 'relu', alpha=1e-5,max_iter=3000,
                      hidden_layer_sizes= (18,18,18),random_state=1)